tmagcaya/Internship-Bootcamp/content/Week_1/Week_1.md

 Please read the below sections and do the assignments in each section.
 It's easy to get stuck in an item and spend more time than necessary.
 Please spend less than 2 hrs for the reading and assignments.
 Our goal is to get the basics done this week and start applying, we will continue to improve this material.

+> Many 4.0 GPA students can't find jobs due to not having internships.
+I would recommend prioritizing this class above other things and focusing on completing the requirements first thing every morning.

 ### Reading:
 - [Application Strategy](strategy.md)
 - [Cultural Alignment](cultural_alignment.md)